Mislavoo7/sparenziweb/README.md

 The user can set a preferred currency in their settings, but a list’s currency can differ from the user’s default.
 In the end, the user gets an overview of all their expenses.

 ## API
-There is a separate repository for a React Native (Expo) app that connects to this Rails backend.
+There is a separate repository for a React Native (Expo) app with the name [Sparenzi](https://github.com/Mislavoo7/sparenzi) that connects to this Rails backend.
 Through it, users can:
 - Register and log in
 - Add products and lists
 - Set their preferred language